FengheTan9/FengheTan9.github.io/_pages/about.md

 # 😊About Me

-- I am a PhD student of University of Science and Technology of China [(USTC)](https://en.ustc.edu.cn/) supervised by Prof. [S. Kevin Zhou](https://www.linkedin.com/in/s-kevin-zhou-231a094b).
-And I focus on medical image processing, computer vision and pattern recognition.
-I received the bachelor and master degrees from Harbin Institute of Technology [(HIT)](http://www.hit.edu.cn/) in 2021 and 2023, respectively.
+- I am a PhD student of the University of Science and Technology of China [(USTC)](https://en.ustc.edu.cn/) supervised by Prof. [S. Kevin Zhou](https://www.linkedin.com/in/s-kevin-zhou-231a094b).
+And I focus on LVM,  Medical Image Processing, Computer Vision, and Pattern Recognition.
+I received my bachelor's and master's degrees from Harbin Institute of Technology [(HIT)](http://www.hit.edu.cn/) in 2021 and 2023, respectively.
 My master's tutor is Prof. [Jianrui Ding](https://scholar.google.com/citations?user=4TsvOR8AAAAJ&hl=zh-CN).
-- Hobby : 🎞️🏀🀄🃏🍔
+- Hobbies: 🎞️🏀🀄🃏🍔

 # 🔥 News

+- *2024.06*: &nbsp;One paper accepted to *MICCAI*-24.
 - *2024.05*: &nbsp;One paper accepted to *MICCAI*-24 (**<font color="#ff0000">Early Accept  Top 11 %</font>**).
 - *2024.04*: &nbsp;One paper accepted to *MIDL*-24 (**<font color="#ff0000">Oral</font>**).
 - *2024.02*: &nbsp;One paper accepted to *ISBI*-24 (**<font color="#ff0000">Oral</font>**).
 - *2023.02*: &nbsp;One paper accepted to *ISBI*-23.
-- *2022.06*: &nbsp;One paper accepted to *NPL*.

 # 📝 Publications